Starship robot knocks over Arizona State University employee

 Occurred: September 2023

-A Starship delivery robot knocked over and injured an employee at Arizona State University, raising concerns about the safety and operational protocols of autonomous delivery vehicles.
+A Starship delivery robot knocked over and injured an employee at Arizona State University, raising concerns about the safety and operational protocols of autonomous delivery vehicles, and about the integrity of its developer.

 The event occurred when a university parking employee reported that after waiting for the robot to pass, she attempted to cross behind it.
 The unmanned vehicle unexpectedly reversed, striking her and knocking her to the ground.